aws-observability/cdk-aws-observability-accelerator/docs/patterns/existing-eks-observability-accelerators/existing-eks-nginx-observability.md

 ## Deploying

-!!! note If control plane logging is not enabled in the existing cluster, edit `lib/existing-eks-opensource-observability-pattern/index.ts` to include the following code snippet:
+!!! note If control plane logging is not enabled in the existing cluster, edit `lib/existing-eks-opensource-observability-pattern/index.ts` to include `.enableControlPlaneLogging()` as shown below:
 ```typescript
     ObservabilityBuilder.builder()
         // some properties